International Men's Day: Cayman Islands

 In 2011, the Department of Counselling Services' Family Resource Centre organised Cayman Islands' first IMD observation consisting of two events; The 1st Annual International Men's Day Football Tournament & Expo open to the public, and secondly a "Give Boys the Best Possible Start in Life" Roundtable Discussion as a featured broadcast.
 Miriam Foster, Acting Programme Coordinator of the Family Resource Centre said, "We feel it is important that boy's issues are highlighted and we give them an opportunity to express themselves."

 On 19 November 2014, the Cayman Family Resource Centre (FRC) highlighted men's contribution to society, and asking them to make pledges for their futures.
 A short film was also shown to the public featuring local boys talking about serious issues that affect their lives.
 The Davenport Development International Men's Day Football Tournament took place on Saturday, 22 November 2014 at the Camana Bay Sports Complex, and Premier Alden McLaughlin delivered an International Men's Day Message.
 These events marked the fourth consecutive celebration of International Men's Day in Cayman.

 Colombia

-In Colombia Men's Day is celebrated on March 19th, the same day that Spain celebrates Father's Day.
-Men's Day is not international recognized or have a confirmed date on the calendar.
+In Colombia, Men's Day is celebrated on 19 March, the same day that Spain celebrates Father's Day.
+Men's Day is not internationally recognised nor does it have a confirmed date on the calendar.